-The underwriting process generally takes three weeks to two months from the time we receive all completed paperwork.
+The underwriting process generally takes three to six weeks from the time the application is sent to the insurance company.
 The average time is one month.
 Most of the time spent in underwriting is collecting information (medical records, tax returns, etc.) the underwriter needs to make an informed decision.

-A brief medical exam is required for the purchase of disability coverage.
+Depending on the benefit amount applied for, a brief medical exam may be required for the purchase of disability coverage.
 The exam is paid for by the insurance company and performed by a third party examination service at your home or office.
 The exam may include a physical exam, blood work, urine analysis and in some cases, an EKG.
 The results are sent directly to the underwriter for review along with the proposed insured’s application.
 A copy of the exam is available upon request.

 How long will it take?